Rexlin2000/Java-String-Coding/README.md

 <h2> 7 Type of java string Programs will be upload in future</h2>

-1 display only digits in an alpha numeric String ------ Create stringalpha_numeric.java
+1 display only digits in an alpha numeric String ------ <B>Create stringalpha_numeric.java</B>

-2 convert Given String onto uppercase and lowercase without ------ Convertstring.java using String Method
+2 convert Given String onto uppercase and lowercase without ------ <B>Convertstring.java </B>
+  using String Method

 3 print reverse a of a string word by word